How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Weight

 How much should your hiking backpack weigh?
-How much to carry on a hiking trip?
-It is reasonable to ask questions like these, especially if you’re new to backpacking.
+How much should you carry on a hiking trip?
+It’s reasonable to ask questions like these, especially if you’re new to backpacking.
 It sucks, but there isn’t a simple answer.
 Somewhere in the region of 1.5 kg to 2 kg is likely a good choice for many backpackers.
-A good rule of thumb for estimating pack weight is that the pack shouldn’t weigh more than 10 percent of the maximum total load.
+A good rule of thumb is that the pack itself shouldn’t weigh more than 10 percent of the maximum total load.
 However, when carrying 20 kg or more, an extra kilo of pack weight is worth it if you get a more comfortable carry.

 • Ultralight packs

 They weigh about half a kilo and are designed for loads up to 9 kg.
-Ultralight backpacks have minimal features – they don’t have frames, back padding or hipbelts.
+Ultralight backpacks have minimal features – they’re stripped down, with little to no padding or frame structure.

 • Lightweight packs

-A lot of backpackers carry on the trail no more than 11-20 kg.
-Although no traditional pack is needed, more support is needed for such weights than an ultralight pack can offer.
-Lightweight packs weigh between 0.5 kg and 2 kg and have a 40-80 liters capacity.
+Many backpackers carry no more than 11-20 kg on the trail.
+While a traditional heavy-duty pack isn’t necessary for these loads, more support is needed than an ultralight pack can offer.
+Lightweight packs weigh between 0.5 kg and 2 kg and have a 40-80 liter capacity.
 Capable of carrying loads up to 18-20 kg, these are the ideal packs for most backpackers.

 • Standard packs